 Community > Wartook Valley Strategy

-Council has prepared the draft Wartook Valley Strategy.
-The strategy is to guide the future use and development of land in the Wartook Valley area, taking into consideration the significant landscape values and intrinsic environmental values of the area, and the current and future use and development of land in the area.
-The draft Wartook Valley Strategy can be found online - see below
+Horsham Rural City Council has adopted the Wartook Valley Strategy.
+The strategy will guide future use and development of land in the Wartook Valley area, taking into consideration the significant landscape values and intrinsic environmental values of the area, and the current and future use and development of land in the area.
+The Wartook Valley Strategy can be found online - see below.

 The Wartook Valley area is an area of high landscape, environmental and rural values, which have combined to make the area an attractive place to live, work and recreate.
 Located adjacent to the Grampians National Park and Wartook State Forest, and within close proximity to numerous other state parks such as the Black Range State Park, the area contains areas of significant ecological and landscape values.

-22 May 2015 - Media Release - Councik seeks feedback on Wartook Valley Strategy- closing date for submissions was Friday 29 April 2016.
+22 May 2015 - Media Release - Council seeks feedback on Wartook Valley Strategy- closing date for submissions was Friday 29 April 2016.

 WARTOOK VALLEY STRATEGY - Draft Vision, Principles, Objectives and Strategies - closing date for comments was Tuesday 23 June 2015.